dantmnf/a2dp-null-sink/README.md

-# bt-audio
+# a2dp-null-sink

-This python script will turn your linux PC into a bluetooth speaker.
+This python script will turn your linux PC into a null A2DP sink.
-It allows your devices (phone, tablet, etc) to connect without authentication to the PC and play the sound to your alsa card.
+It allows your devices (phone, tablet, etc) to connect without authentication to the PC and tell you what codec is being used.

 ## Requirements
 * Bluez 5.x
-* Gstreamer
-..* bluez plugin (avdtpsrc)
-..* SBC codec (rtpsbcdepay, sbcparse, sbcdec)

 ## Bluez configuration